2016rshah/blog/posts/12-books-12-months-2023.md

 <img style="max-width:25%; float:right; margin:3px;" src='../resources/12-books-12-months-2023/customs.jpg' />

 I really really liked this collection!
 Borrowed it from Diana, who had in fact borrowed it from the Harvard library, so I will return it directly to the library haha.
+Read it on the 66 bus from campus to CJI orientation at Roxbury courthouse/Nubian station (the end of the line).
+It took me through a remarkably diverse portion of town, which reminded me of the bubble it is my responsibility to branch out of.

 Some notable motifs: bridges (*Now What*); date palms (*Without Which*; *Planetarium*); tanneries (*Without Which*; *Now What*); Ethel Rosenberg (*Dear Aleph,* on page 13; *The Master's House*).